rdibari84/MessagingClient/README.md

     - Calls the api to remove the user websocket connection
     - Removes the user from the session store
     - Navigates to the login page

-## Limitations
-- This application only supports messaging one other user at a time
-- There is no notification for when a new message is sent
-- Styling